openstack/tacker/doc/source/user/dynamic_vnffg_usage_guide.rst

 A Use Case of VNFFG Update
 ==========================

+..
+TODO(h-asahina): check this use case still works.

 This guide walks you through a specific usecase in which you can leverage the Zabbix monitoring software to create a dynamic VNF Forwarding Graph (VNFFG) or Service Function Chaining (SFC).
 You can check out the video